vjpertab/public_html/word_fold/goals.md

     - 1 button that picks a random board

 3. Add or subtract rules
-    - word length cannot exceed 7
+    - word length cannot exceed 7 // done
     - check for a win or lose
     - score?
     - can now move into empty squares
     - other rules?